 Germany has several heroine ambulances, where junkies (selected according to strict criteria) can inject heroine paid for by the health system.
 This would be unthinkable in the moralist U.S., where addiction is still largely seen as a personal moral failure.

 The degree of economic freedom is higher in the US, mainly because of the lower level of regulation.
-In the US, if you have an idea for a new business, you have to convince a specialized high-risk investment fund ("venture capitalists") to invest in your enterprise in return for a share of the business and the profits; in Germany, you have to convince a bank to provide an unsecured loan, which is much harder.
+In the US, if you have an idea for a new business, you need to convince a specialized high-risk investment fund ("venture capitalists") to invest in your enterprise in return for a share of the business and the profits; in Germany, you would have to convince a bank to provide an unsecured loan, which is much harder.

 In the US, you cannot leave your children at home alone if they are under 12 (varies by state).
 No such rules exist in Germany.